Skip to main content

 So every task can be assigned to either a group of people, or a specific individual.
 An individual can 'claim' a task, indicating that they are picking the task from the pool (to avoid multiple people working on the same task).

-As a general rule, you should assign human tasks in your business process to groups of people instead of specific individuals.
+As a general rule, you should assign human tasks, like user tasks or manual tasks, in your business process to groups of people instead of specific individuals.

 <bpmn:userTask id="task_approve_vacation">